DataScientest-Studio/AVR23_BDS_reco_musicale/README.md

 - evaluation_workflow: 1 function to split a user listening history in apparent and hidden playlists, returns 2 dataframes

-- ranking_algorithm_evaluation: 1.Based on the functions described above, create and save results of ranked playlist for users based on distinct ranking algorithms 2. calculate true positive and false negative rates of the distinct algorithms results 3.plot average ROC curves and compute AUC of the users sample results.
+- ranking_algorithm_evaluation: 1.Based on the functions described above, create and save results of ranked playlist for users based on distinct ranking algorithms 2. calculate true positive and false positive rates of the distinct algorithms results 3.plot average ROC curves and compute AUC of the users sample results.

 - dataviz_user_feats: plot users/tracks interactions as the number of different tracks and listenings by user.

-- dataviz_tracks_feats: plot the correlations, PCA components, HAC clustering of the acoustic characteristics of the database songs and illustrates the euclidean distance matrix of a user centroids acoustic characteristics with the ones of the database songs under the form of radar plots.
+- dataviz_tracks_feats: plot the correlations, PCA components, HAC clustering of the acoustic characteristics of the database songs and illustrates the euclidean distance matrix of a user centroids acoustic characteristics  thei the ones of the database songs under the form of radar plots.

 - ranking_algorithms_principle: illustrates in details the process of combining functions to obtain k-means based ranking of a user selected from the user summary and the impact of applying an artist filtering re-ranking in the final recommandation process.